gaehlerm/SoftwareEngineering/README.md

 # 42. Agile

+“Intelligence is the ability to adapt to change.” – Stephen Hawking, among others

 All architectures become iterative because of unknown unknowns.
 Agile just recognizes this and does it sooner. - Fundamentals of Software Architecture

 // How much of this chapter is explained in Working in teams